 Naturally occurring adult stem cells are "activated" in case of trauma, cell death or a need for new cells.
-Other than stem cell injections or transfusions, there is no clinically proven way to stimulate stem cells.
+It's important to note that other than stem cell injections or transfusions, there is no clinically proven way to stimulate stem cells.
+More studies are needed.

 "Heart patches" are a newly researched bio-technology that has not yet been used in mainstream medical treatment.
 A few researchers have grown heart cells in a lab with the goal of repairing damaged hearts.

 The patches are made of heart tissue, and contain up to 50 million stem cells that are programmed to be working heart muscle cells.
 In theory, this patch would be implanted in a patient to heal or prevent damage to the heart.